 - There are English-language books throughout the house.

-- There is an information book in which are important telephone numbers (doctor, dentist, plumber, electrician etc).
+- There is a House Manual in which are important telephone numbers (doctor, dentist, plumber, electrician etc).

 Things to See & Do near Le Moulin de St Sulpice

 - The house manual comprises maps and guides, plus details regarding the local restaurants (in various price ranges), shops, markets, antique/bric-à-brac emporia, fairs and festivals, museums, medieval villages, towns and castles, as well as cultural and sporting activities of all kinds in the surrounding area.

 - Le Moulin's House Manual has details re: the hire of bicycles (they can de delivered to Le Moulin if required).
 This is great cycling country!